dotswg/dots-requirements/draft-ietf-dots-requirements.md

   DOTS server shares security state with the redirecting DOTS server.
 DOTS clients are free to attempt abbreviated security negotiation methods supported by the protocol, such as DTLS session resumption, but MUST be prepared to negotiate new security state with the redirection target DOTS server.
+The authentication domain of the redirection target DOTS server MAY be different than that of the redirecting DOTS server.

 : Due to the increased likelihood of packet loss caused by link congestion during an attack, DOTS servers SHOULD NOT redirect while mitigation is enabled